South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- South Carolina and its opponents have combined for 51 points just two times this year.
+- South Carolina and its opponents have scored at least 50.5 points -- this matchup's over/under -- just two times this year.

-- Vanderbilt's games have gone over 51 points in three of five chances this season.
+- So far this season, 60% of Vanderbilt's games (3/5) have had more combined points than Saturday's total of 50.5.

-- The two teams combine to average 35.3 points per game, 15.7 less than the over/under in this contest.
+- The combined points per game average of the two teams, 35.3, is 15.2 points fewer than Saturday's over/under.

-- This contest's total is 7.2 points fewer than the 58.2 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 58.2 points per game, 7.7 more than this contest's over/under.

-- The Gamecocks and their opponents score an average of 50.6 points per game, 0.4 fewer than Saturday's total.
+- The average total in Gamecocks games this season is 50.6, 0.1 points more than Saturday's over/under of 50.5.

 South Carolina Stats and Trends